 - Complete the OAuth Client Verification process.
 The verification is mandatory for all connectors regardless of the authentication method in getAuthType().
-The verification process is a different process from the connector review and is handled by a separate team.
-Consult the OAuth API Verification FAQ for more info on this.
-Your connector will not be published if the OAuth Client Verification process is not completed.
+The verification process is a different process from the connector review and is handled by a separate team, not Data Studio.
+Consult the OAuth API Verification FAQ for more info.
+Your connector will be rejected if the OAuth Client Verification process is not completed.